Event Simulator

 Payout flow

-3. Go to Developers > Event Simulator
+5. Then go to Developers > Event Simulator in the Console

 Form fields